openvinotoolkit/openvino/inference-engine/samples/style_transfer_sample/README.md

 # Style Transfer C++ Sample {#openvino_inference_engine_samples_style_transfer_sample_README}

-Inference of style transfer models using Synchronous Inference Request API.
+This sample demonstrates how to execute an inference of style transfer models using Synchronous Inference Request API.

 Style Transfer C++ sample application demonstrates how to use the following Inference Engine C++ API in applications: